Cyber Insurance Underwriting: The Technical Assessment Gap

 Incident Response as the Claims Predictor

 Of all underwriting signals, incident response capability is the strongest predictor of claim severity.
-Organizations with documented, tested IR plans experience 45% lower breach costs - not because breaches don't happen, but because effective response contains scope, accelerates regulatory notification, and reduces legal exposure.
+Organizations with documented, tested IR plans experience 45% lower breach costs, not because breaches don't happen, but because effective response contains scope, accelerates regulatory notification, and reduces legal exposure.

 Prior breach history is the second strongest predictor.
 Organizations that experienced a material breach within the prior 24 months show 3x higher probability of subsequent incidents.
 This reflects underlying organizational and cultural factors that questionnaires rarely surface and documentation does not reveal.